JoshuaBeighton/quizzit/README.md

 A web-based quiz app that allows a host to show questions and users to respond.

+## Dependencies

+The server requires deno and expressJS.

 ## Running the server

-The server is run through deno, so can be run by installing deno then running:
+The server is run through deno, so can be run using:

 ```bash
 deno index.ts